Impala Project hero

 • Challenges1/2

 Hidden stresses in koa caused cracking on early cuts.
-Revised boiling schedule and mold geometry.
-CNC toolpaths fought the wood's rigidity.
-Reprogrammed passes and slowed feeds for clean surfaces.
+The boiling schedule and mold geometry had to be revised.
+CNC toolpaths fought the wood's rigidity, so passes were reprogrammed and feeds slowed to achieve clean surfaces without burning or tearing.

 • Insights2/2

-Schedule material conditioning and stress tests before machining; koa needs more time than hardwoods we'd used prior.
-Best results came when CNC precision set the geometry and hand finishing restored the organic flow.
+Schedule material conditioning and stress tests before machining.
+Koa needs more time than hardwoods used in previous projects.
+The best results came when CNC precision set the geometry and hand finishing restored the organic flow that makes the wood worth using.

 Swipe to explore